Import a Keil µVision project

 Linker Misc controls

-Using this will cause a malformed YML access sequence in the generated cproject.yml file that will fail subsequent builds.
+This will cause a malformed YML access sequence in the generated cproject.yml file that will fail during builds.

 Using dots in project file names

-In µVision project names, you can use the dot, e.g. MyProjeckt_1.0.vuprojx.
+In µVision project names, you can use the dot, e.g. MyProject_1.0.uvprojx.
 In CMSIS solution project format, dots are used to separate project names, build type, and target types (refer to Context).
+Thus, using dots in project names will lead to:

 Project located in paths containing a dollar sign